 Fighting high-level corruption in Africa: Learning from effective law enforcement

-The project 'Fighting high-level corruption in Africa: Learning from effective law enforcement’ is part of the Anti-Corruption Evidence Programme funded by DfID.
-It is a two-year project (2019-20) led by Gerhard Anders, University of Edinburgh (Principal Investigator) and Fortunata Makene, Economic and Social Research Foundation in Dar es Salaam (Co-Investigator).
+The project 'Fighting high-level corruption in Africa: Learning from effective law enforcement’ is part of the Anti-Corruption Evidence Programme funded by the Foreign, Commonwealth and Development Office (2019-21).
+It is led by Gerhard Anders, University of Edinburgh (Principal Investigator) and Fortunata Makene, Economic and Social Research Foundation in Dar es Salaam (Co-Investigator).

 The project compares the law enforcement response to high-profile corruption scandals in Nigeria, Tanzania, and Malawi, where high-level corruption is rife but has been targeted by the authorities.